leo-pony/model-runner/cmd/cli/docs/reference/model_run.md

 ## Description

-When you run a model, Docker calls an Inference Server API endpoint hosted by the Model Runner through Docker Desktop.
+When you run a model, Docker calls an inference server API endpoint hosted by the Model Runner through Docker Desktop.
 The model stays in memory until another model is requested, or until a pre-defined inactivity timeout is reached (currently 5 minutes).

 You do not have to use Docker model run before interacting with a specific model from a host process or from within a container.
 Model Runner transparently loads the requested model on-demand, assuming it has been pulled and is locally available.